xmonad/xmonad/man/xmonad.1.markdown

 > exec xmonad

 #Customization
-xmonad is customized in ~/.xmonad/xmonad.hs,  and  then  restarting with mod-q.
+xmonad is customized in ~/.xmonad/xmonad.hs, and then restarted with mod-q.

 You can find many extensions to the core feature set in the xmonad-